workderpidly/gpt-ui/README.md

     • Page 4: Highlight Mode & Click Activator
          - Highlight Mode: Toggles a SelectionBox around the part under the mouse and displays its name.
          - Click Activator: Opens a GUI listing all parts with ClickDetectors and, for toggled parts, fires their detectors every frame.
-    • Persistence: The GUI automatically re‑activates on teleport unless the user manually closed it.
+    • Persistence: On teleport, a minimal bootstrap button appears.
+When clicked, it loads the full GPT UI script.

-  The re‑activation on teleport is queued using queue_on_teleport.
+  Note: The full script is loaded from your GitHub repository's README (which now publicly hosts the code).
 --]]

--- Use a persistent flag in getgenv() to track if the GUI was manually closed. if getgenv().GuiClosed then
+-- Persistent flag: if the GUI was manually closed, do not reload. if getgenv().GuiClosed then
     return
 end